Andria–Corato train collision: Background

 The Bari–Barletta line is laid to standard gauge, with 3,000 V DC overhead electrification.
 Since the 1990s the line has been refurbished, and is mostly upgraded to double track.
-The accident occurred between the Corato and Andria stations, on the remaining single-track section of the line between Ruvo di Puglia and Barletta.
+The crash occurred between the Corato and Andria stations, on the remaining single-track section of the line between Ruvo di Puglia and Barletta.
 That 37 km section operates with "telephonic block" signalling, where station masters must notify the arrival of trains and inform drivers whether it is safe to proceed.
-EU funds were made available in April 2012 to upgrade this remaining section to double track, but at the time of the accident the work had only recently been put for tender.
+EU funds were made available in April 2012 to upgrade this remaining section to double track, but at the time of the crash the work had only recently been put for tender.

-Accident
+Collision

 The collision occurred at 11:06 local time (09:06 UTC) in the countryside, adjacent to an olive grove, approximately 6 km from Andria station and 51 km from Bari.

 (Many earlier reports mentioned the time 11:38 and also other train service numbers than those later reported.
 But this seems to have been a mistake.)
 The trains involved were a Stadler FLIRT ETR 340 (service ET1016 from Bari to Barletta) and an Alstom Coradia ELT 200 (service ET1021 from Barletta to Bari), each being a four-carriage multiple unit.
 They were travelling at speeds of up to 100 km/h in opposite directions: ET1021 travelling south-east from Andria and ET1016 north-west from Corato.
 The crash occurred on a curve, giving neither driver any chance to spot the other train, or attempt an emergency braking, before the collision.
 The first two carriages and the fore part of the third one of ET1016, and the leading carriage of ET1021, disintegrated in the impact; the second carriage of ET1021 partially derailed and was heavily damaged; the other cars of both trains remained on track almost intact.

 The weather at the time was described as hot, moist and sunny, with temperatures up to 40 C.

 Casualties

-23 people were killed and 54 injured.
+Twenty-three people were killed and 54 injured.
 Both drivers and one of the two conductors were killed.
 One of the victims was a farmer who was hit by a metal plate while he was working close to the crash site.

 Rescue

-The rescue operations were complicated by the lack of road access to the site of the accident and by the hot weather.
+The rescue operations were complicated by the lack of road access to the site of the crash and by the hot weather.

 A field hospital was set up adjacent to the crash site.
 Some of the injured were airlifted to hospital by medical helicopter.
 An appeal was made for local people to donate blood.
 Around 200 emergency service personnel were involved in the rescue effort, as well as members of the army.